 The food safety program is focused on promoting and protecting the health of consumers who dine out at local food retail establishments.
 As the local regulatory authority on retail food operations, we conduct inspections, enforce rules & laws, and maintain a strong enforcement program.

-There are many ways to get a foodborne illness, but the most important aspect of food safety is the worker and active managerial control.
+There are many ways to get foodborne illness, but the most important aspect of food safety is the worker and having active managerial control in the food establishment.
 As a food worker, educating yourself is the easiest way to prevent foodborne illness.
 All food workers who serve unpackaged food or beverages must have a valid Washington State Food Worker Card to work at any food establishment.
 To get a card, take the online food safety training course, pass the test, and pay a $10 fee.
-You can take an online food worker card class here.
+You can take an online here https://www.foodworkercard.wa.